victorp13/videoindexer-zoommedia/README.md

 Next we can deploy the required resources using the deploy.ps1 script:

-`.\deploy.ps1 -videoindexerregion aaa -videoindexeraccount bbbbbbbbb -videoindexerkey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx -zoommediatoken yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" -language nl-nl
+`.\deploy.ps1 -videoindexerregion aaaaa -videoindexeraccount bbbbbbbb-bbbb-bbbb-bbbb-bbbbbbbbbbbb -videoindexerkey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx -zoommediatoken yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" -language nl-nl
 `

 The required parameters are: